In the previous article we put vertex

 For our first and only buffer, we set an arrayStride

-in number of bytes. a stride in this case is
+in number of bytes.
+A stride in this case is

 how many bytes to get from the data for one vertex in the buffer, to the next vertex in the buffer.